Parameter Estimation with Nonstationary Noise in Gravitational-wave Data: Modeling the non-stationarity for parameter estimation

 \subsection{Simulations and Parameter Estimation}

-To put this method to test, we inject a GW signal from the merger of a BNS ($m_{1,source}$ = $1.5 M_\odot$, $m_{2,source}$ = $1.3 M_\odot$, $D_L$ = $100$ Mpc) in a network of third generation gravitational wave detector.
-We consider two cosmic explorer (CE) detectors (one located in USA and other in Australia), and Einstein telescope (ET) (Europe).
+Equipped with all the tools described above, we can estimate the \ac{psd} along the track of the signal and use it in the \ac{pe}.
+When a signal stays in the frequency band of detectors, non-stationarity might be present in only one or multiple detectors at different times.
+To put this method to the test, we inject a GW signal from the merger of a BNS ($m_\mathrm{1, source}$ = $1.5 M_\odot$, $m_\mathrm{2, source}$ = $1.3 M_\odot$, $D_L$ = $1000$ Mpc) in a network of third generation gravitational wave detector.
+We consider two CE detectors (one located in the USA and the other in Australia) and one ET (Europe).
 We summarize the properties of the detector network in Table \ref{table:detectors}.
-The CE is proposed to be built in two phases, known as CE1 and CE2 ~\citep{Hall:2020dps}, with second phase having better sensitivity.
-We consider the design sensitivity for both the detectors. $E_1$, $E_2$, and $E_3$ in our notation denote the three effetively independent detectors that make up the ET observatory.
-We choose 3G detector network to demonstrate the differences solely because it is very likely for signals to be present when detector undergoes the non stationary times.
-The methods described here will be applicable to any scenario with long duration signals where the data can be divided into smaller chunks of stationary (or semi stationary) times to estimate the PSD along the track of the signal.
+The CE is proposed to be built in two phases ~\citep{Hall:2020dps}, with the second phase having better sensitivity.
+We consider the design sensitivity for both detectors. $E_1$, $E_2$, and $E_3$ in our notation denote the three effectively independent detectors that make up the ET observatory.
+E1, E2, and E3 are located at the corner of the triangle design of ET.
+We use a 3G detector network of CE-USA + CE-Australia + ET (E1-E2-E3) to do realistic simulations.
+We choose the 3G detector network to demonstrate the differences solely because signals will likely be present when the detector undergoes non-stationary times.
+We emphasize that the methods described here will apply to any scenario with long-duration signals where the data can be divided into smaller chunks of stationary (or semi-stationary) times to estimate the \ac{psd} along the signal track.

-In the 3G detector network we considered, we introduce arbitrary non-stationarities modelled in \ref{eqn:noise_model} as follows: \begin{itemize} \item $CE^U$: We introduce non-stationarity described by a step function $B(t) = B_0$ for $t > t_c-180$ seconds,i.e. noise floor is raised around 180 seconds before the trigger time $t_c$. \item $CE^A$: Here we introduce the non-stationarity in the detector noise by dropping the noise floor of the detector at base level 10 seconds prior to the trigger time.
-Mathematically, $B(t) = B_0 $ for $t < t_c-10$. \item $E_1$: In this detector we again used positive step function $B(t)=B_0$ for $t > t_c - 50$ seconds. \item $E_2$: Noise floor drops to base scale 50 seconds prior to trigger time: $B(t)=B_0$ for $t < t_c - 50$. \end{itemize}
+In the 3G detector network described above, we inject the BNS signal and introduce arbitrary non-stationarities modeled in equation \ref{eqn:noise_model} in the individual detectors as follows: \begin{itemize} \item $CE$-USA: We introduce non-stationarity described by a step function $B(t) = B_0$ for $t > t_c-180$ seconds,i.e., the noise floor is raised around 180 seconds before the trigger time $t_c$. \item $CE$-Australia: Here, we introduce the non-stationarity in the detector noise by dropping the noise floor of the detector at the base level 10 seconds before the trigger time.
+Mathematically, $B(t) = B_0 $ for $t < t_c-10$. \item $E_1$: In this detector we again used the positive step function $B(t)=B_0$ for $t > t_c - 50$ seconds. \item $E_2$: Noise floor drops to base scale 50 seconds before trigger time: $B(t)=B_0$ for $t < t_c - 50$. \item $E_3$: No non-stationarity is introduced in the $E_3$ detector. \end{itemize}